nhsalpha/betahealth/content/conditions/laryngitis/main-content-2.md

 ## What causes laryngitis

 Laryngitis usually happens when you have an infection from a virus, for example cold or flu.
-Getting a flu vaccination can help you avoid those infections.
+Getting a flu vaccination can help you avoid the flu virus.

 Other things that can cause laryngitis include: